-For anticipated earnings to be determined, the applicant or member must complete a SEIRF for the months of operation since the significant change in circumstances occurred.
+For anticipated earnings to be determined, the applicant or member must complete a SEIRF for the months of operation since the significant change in circumstances occurred, not to exceed 12 months.
 (Note: The beginning of a business is a significant change in circumstances.)
-He or she may complete a separate SEIRF for each month or combine the months on one SEIRF.
+When requesting verification, the SEIRF forms will be prepopulated with the individual's and business' information, and will identify each individual month for which income and expenses are needed.
+However, he or she may complete a separate SEIRF for each month or combine the months on one SEIRF.